How it works

 Any transcript that does not yet have a matching summary automatically enters the summarization stage.
 The transcript is split into smaller sections, pre-processed, and summarized using your active user mode.
 The resulting summary, along with the raw transcript, is then passed through the optional Insights layer.

-If Smart Insights are enabled, Nucleate evaluates the content and selects the most relevant analyses automatically.
+If Smart Insights are enabled, Nucleate evaluates the content and automatically selects the most relevant Insights.
 If Smart Insights are disabled, only the Insights you’ve explicitly enabled are applied.

-The final markdown output—core summary plus Insights—is cleaned up during post-processing, optionally tagged, cached in-app, synchronized to your folders, and, if configured, pushed to Notion.
+The final markdown output—core summary & Insights—is cleaned up during post-processing, optionally tagged and cached in-app.
+The new summary is synchronized to your user folders, and, if configured, pushed to Notion.
+The cached version of the summary can be viewed in-app on the Summaries panel.

 Weekly and monthly content